ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 [Relevant](http://webglsamples.googlecode.com/hg/newgame/2011/05-pipelining.html)

-### Q&amp;A
+### Q &amp; A

 When will be a good time to start using WebGL for clients?

 *You can begin to be it on it now.
 Consider progressive ehancement with canvas fallbacks.*

-WebGL on Mobile, and battery life?
+How does WebGL affect mobile battery life?

 *WebGL is fairly similar to native code.
-It uses the GPU, and it will drain the battery more than straight CPU, but that's the tradeoff for more power. requestAnimationFrame helps.*
+It uses the GPU, and it will drain the battery more than jut using the CPU, but that's the tradeoff for more power. requestAnimationFrame helps because it throttles requests.*

 Does WebGL give you a way to use a secondary display?